 SEND Decision Making and the Law Workshops - Resources

-SEND Decision Making and the Law workshop presentation slides
+SEND Decision Making and the Law workshop 2020 resources

-Please note that these are case summaries, and have been developed solely as a training tool for the purposes of the DfE/IPSEA SEND decision making and the law workshops delivered in November and December 2017.
+Please note that these are case summaries, and have been developed solely as a training tool for the purposes of the DfE/IPSEA SEND decision making and the law workshops delivered in September, October and November 2019.

-3 - Case study 1: refusal to assess - background
+Case study 1: Refusal to Assess - background

-4 - Case study 1: refusal to assess - decision
+Case study 1: Refusal to Assess - decision

-Background information detailing a refusal to issue a plan case study which was used for activities described on page 36 of the presentation slides.
+Background information detailing a naming an education provider case study which was used for activities described on page 95 of the presentation slides.

 Summary table of cases

-A summary table of all the cases can also be downloaded below:
+A summary table of all the cases can be downloaded below: